What is Income Summary Account?

 The balance of this account is the total revenue generated for the financial period.
 Assuming the company has $5,000 revenue in its account.
 To balance this account, it has to debit the revenue account by $5000.
 This entry will balance the account and take the entry off its books and the account balance is now zero.

-This amount will then be credited to the income summary account.
-This entry transfers the revenue balance from the revenue account to the income summary account
+This amount will then be credited to the income summary account and this entry transfers the revenue balance from the revenue account to the this account

 #2 Closing Expenses –